nomomo/Twitch-Auto-Max-Quality/README.md

 - Now again "Simulate settings button method" works fine.
 - You can now set your preferred video quality. (set it in the settings menu)
-- Removed "Regacy mode" of "Simulate settings button method"
+- Removed "legacy mode" of "Simulate settings button method"

 ### 0.0.7 (2021-03-10)